microsoft/playwright-testing-service/samples/get-started/README.md

 # Get Started Sample

-This sample makes use of a very simple end to end test to showcase the performance benefits of running highly parallelized, long-running tests with Playwright Service.
+This sample uses a basic test to show how the service can speed up test suite completion with more parallel cloud browsers.

-Follow the [quickstart](../../docs/quickstart.md) if you haven't created a workspace or set up your subscription for access to the private preview.
+If you have not yet created a workspace or configured your subscription for access to the private preview, please follow the [quickstart](../../docs/quickstart.md) guide.

-## Set up sample
+## Sample setup
 1. Clone this sample:
     ```bash
     git clone https://github.com/microsoft/playwright-testing-service